 The Statewide Codes and Standards (SW C&S) Advocacy Program, which is comprised of the State Building Codes, State Appliance Standards, and National Codes & Standards Advocacy subprograms, reduces building and appliance energy use and associated GHG emissions through the advancement of test procedures, building codes, and appliance standards.
 These subprograms complement incentive programs and utility information offerings to customers.
 After incentive programs capture a percentage of the market, a transition to regulatory intervention is essential to maximize portfolio energy savings, minimize the cost to ratepayers, and encourage new technologies that benefit all California residents.
 For example, the transition from incentive programs to code commoditizes premium efficiency products and services and stimulates the release of new technologies and services by manufacturers and builders, thereby reducing the overall cost of energy efficiency to society.

-The SW C&S program reduces energy use on behalf of ratepayers by influencing continuous updates in energy efficiency regulations, improving compliance with existing codes and standards, and working with local governments to develop ordinances that exceed statewide minimum requirements.
+The SW C&S Advocacy Program reduces energy use on behalf of ratepayers by influencing continuous updates in energy efficiency regulations, improving compliance with existing codes and standards, and working with local governments to develop ordinances that exceed statewide minimum requirements.

-The SW C&S Advocacy Programs support activities that improve building and appliance efficiency regulations.
+The SW C&S Advocacy Program supports activities that improve building and appliance efficiency regulations.
 The principal audiences for this work are:

-The California Energy Commission (CEC) which conducts periodic rulemakings (on a three-year cycle for building regulations) to update building and appliance energy efficiency regulations;
+The California Energy Commission (Energy Commission or CEC) that conducts periodic rulemakings (on a three-year cycle for building regulations) to update building and appliance energy efficiency regulations;

 The United States Department of Energy (DOE) in setting national regulations for appliance and equipment standards and test procedures that impact California;